Why Central Asia?

 Enormous country, lots of emptiness, large travel distances, steppe & desert, mountains on the outskirts, nomadic background, megalomaniac capital Astana, Rocket launch center Baikanoer, lots of Soviet history, cosmopolitan Almaty, many opportunities for adventure & expeditions.

 Heart of the Silk Road, fastly increasing tourism since 2018 (be quick!), Silk Road cities of Khiva, Bukhara & Samarkand, beautiful buildings, delicious food, fantastic crafts, excellent & attractive guest houses, fast train connections between the cities, very safe.

-Stunning nature, nomadic background still very visible in the summer, Lake Issyk Kul, horses & yurts, poor country, excellent homestays, great opportunities for hiking and horseback riding, relatively small distances, Son Kul lake, Tash Rabat Caravanserai.
+Stunning nature, nomadic background still very visible in the summer, Lake Issyk Kul, horses & yurts, excellent homestays, great opportunities for hiking and horseback riding, relatively small distances, Son Kul lake, Tash Rabat Caravanserai.